 - The strategies used by Zoos Victoria to conserve species

 - About the interdependencies of species within an ecosystem, including distribution and density

 - To develop hypotheses, identify variables, and obtain and analyse quantitative data

 Want to come face-to-face with our incredible wildlife and extend your students' learning in their environment?
 Book in an excursion to one of our three amazing zoos.

-Use the activities in the Teaching Guide (below) to spark students’ curiosity and prepare them for their online workshop.
+Use the activities in the Teaching Guide and Workbook (below) to spark students’ curiosity and prepare them for their online workshop.

 During your Sustaining Life in an Ecosystem online workshop students will practice their practical investigation skills to plan and collect real world data surveying the behaviour of Little Penguins at Melbourne Zoo.
 This data can be used to develop understanding of the scientific process and this practical investigation is suitable for school assessed coursework.

-Use activities in the Teaching Guide to assist students with extending and reflecting on their learning.
+Use activities in the Teaching Guide and Workbook to assist students with extending and reflecting on their learning.